 Opt-out (or Unsubscribe)

-An opt-out is when a person subscribed to an email list no longer wants to receive email communication from a specific company or individual, so they remove their email address from the list.
+One of the digital marketing terms that email marketers need to pay attention to, an opt-out is when a person subscribed to an email list no longer wants to receive email communication from a specific company or individual, so they remove their email address from the list.

 When you receive an email from a company that says, “Hi Rachel,” that’s personalization.
 Personalization means adding some information to your email that is specific to the person you are sending it to.
 This personal touch can be added in the subject line or in the body of the email.
 Personalization is used to get subscribers to notice a company’s email in the hopes that they are more likely to open it and act on it.

+Some digital marketing terms need little explanation.
 A plain-text email is just what it sounds like, an email that doesn’t contain any images, rich formatting, or links.
 Individuals or companies can use plain text emails when they want to send an email that only focuses on the copy of the email.
 In most email software, plain-text emails are automatically generated whenever an HTML email campaign is created.
 This is for the subscribers who have noted that they only want to receive plain-text emails.

 A single opt-in is when a subscriber doesn’t have to confirm their email address or information twice.
 Once they enter they enter their contact information on a form they are immediately signed up to the email list as a subscriber.